Government of Slovenia: List of governments of the Republic of Slovenia

 Assembly of Socialist Republic of Slovenia in 1990 accepted two new acts that allowed the unification of political parties in the Republic and elections to new assemblies.
 The president of the Assembly Miran Potrč determined the date of the first democratic elections in Socialist Republic of Slovenia to be on the 8 of April 1990.
 Since 16 May 1990 (the first multi-party parliamentary election held following the 45-year Communist rule), the Republic of Slovenia has had a total of twelve governments headed by eight different prime ministers.
 The prime minister in the first government of the Republic of Slovenia was Lojze Peterle.
 That government was formed by the coalition Democratic Opposition of Slovenia (Demos), which composed of five parties: Slovene Christian Democrats (SKD), (Slovenian Social Democratic Union (SDZS), Slovenian Democratic Union (SDZ), Farmers' Alliance (SLS) and Greens of Slovenia (ZS).
 Since the first government eight governments have been formed by the left parties and four by the right political parties.

-Golob Government (2022–present)
+Golob Government (2022–2026)

 The cabinet was sworn on 1 June 2022.